geo8bit/farJS/README.md

 Run
 -

-You only need farExporter.jsx, since it already contains a minified version of far.js (the library that actually does the resizing) that will be exported to a separate file.
+You only need `farExporter.jsx`, since it already contains a minified version of `far.js` (the library that actually does the resizing) that will be exported to a separate file.

 1. Create your layout in Adobe Photoshop.
-Each layer will be exported to a separate .psd file.
+Each layer will be exported to a separate .png file.

 2. Go to `File -> Scripts -> Browse...`